clusterinthecloud/docs/source/infrastructure.rst

        130.61.43.69
    ]

-You are now ready to move on to :doc:`installing the software on the cluster <ansible>`.
+You are now ready to move on to :doc:`finalising the setup on the cluster <finalise>`.